-Matthies joins the Matadors after serving as an assistant coach for both the men's and women's teams at LMU.
+Matthies joined the Matadors after serving as an assistant coach for both the men's and women's teams at LMU.
 During his stint with the Lions, Matthies coached six CWPA All-Americans (three men, three women) in addition to 18 ACWPC All-Academic honorees.
 The women's program also won the Golden Coast Conference Championship in 2014.
 While at LMU Matthies was charged with coordinating the program's recruiting efforts, as well as working with the goalies, center offense and center defense.

 Prior to his time at LMU, Matthies was an assistant with the men's and women's programs at Bucknell University from 2011 to 2012.
 He has also spent time as a coach within the USA Water Polo ODP System (since 2009) and has assisted at Pepperdine University, Westlake (Ca.) High School and the University of California, Berkeley.